ThetWin2023/credit_card_default/README.md

 This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.

-Analysis made on:
-Content
-There are 25 variables:
+Content - There are 25 variables:

 ID: ID of each client